American Civil War (United States : 1861-1865)

 This letter from Julia Wise to her aunt describes people and conditions during an early part of the siege of Vicksburg, Mississippi during the American Civil War.
 Among the individuals named in the letter are: Sophranna Ross, Joel Wise, Andrew Currie, Albert Currie and Martin Fortner.
 A photocopy and transcription of the letter are housed with the item.

-L. A. Harper Correspondence
+L. A. and Lizzie Harper correspondence

-Lee-Jackson Foundation Collection
+Lee-Jackson Foundation collection

 Lee Monument Association Collection